f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-ce/azure/xc-console-demo-guide.rst

                               * Select the Azure Vnet site created in Step 6
                               * Select Network on the site as "Outside Network"
                   e.
-In Origin server port add port number "80" of the discovered frontend service , Click continue and then Apply
+In Origin server port add port number "80" of the discovered frontend service , Click continue and then Apply xi.
+Enable WAF, create and attach a WAF policy in Blocking mode xii.
+Scroll down to “Other settings” section:

-.. figure:: assets/service-discovery.JPG

-.. figure:: assets/origin-server.JPG

-* Enable WAF, create and attach a WAF policy in Blocking mode

-.. figure:: assets/waf.JPG

-* Scroll down to “Other settings” section:
                         a.
 In VIP Advertisement field select custom
                         b.
 Click Configure and then Add Item
                         c.
 Select Where to Advertise field to site and add the Azure site created in step2
                         d.
 Select Site network to outside, Click Apply, Save and Exit

+.. figure:: assets/service-discovery.JPG

+.. figure:: assets/origin-server.JPG

+.. figure:: assets/waf.JPG

 .. figure:: assets/vip-advertise.JPG